Helicobacter pylori Breath Test

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-The Helicobacter pylori urea breath test can detect very low levels of Helicobacter pylori and, by assessing the entire gastric mucosa, avoids the risk of sampling errors inherent in biopsy-based methods.
-In the absence of gastric Helicobacter pylori, the (13)C-urea does not produce (13)CO2 in the stomach.
+The Helicobacter pylori urea breath test can detect very low levels of H pylori and, by assessing the entire gastric mucosa, avoids the risk of sampling errors inherent in biopsy-based methods.
+In the absence of gastric H pylori, the (13)C-urea does not produce (13)CO2 in the stomach.

-A negative result does not rule out the possibility of Helicobacter pylori infection.
-If clinical signs are suggestive of Helicobacter pylori infection, retest with a new specimen or by using an alternative method.
+A negative result does not rule out the possibility of H pylori infection.
+If clinical signs are suggestive of H pylori infection, retest with a new specimen or by using an alternative method.

-A false-positive test may occur due to urease associated with other gastric spiral organisms observed in humans such as Helicobacter heilmannii.
+A false-positive test may occur due to urease associated with other gastric spiral organisms observed in humans such as H heilmannii.

 A false-positive test could occur in patients who have achlorhydria.